 This month at Accura we are giving away a Lyman Gen 6 Compact touch screen Powder system.
 This is a really nice compact fast powder measure for the money.
 We did a full review showcasing the features and functions.
 To watch this review there is a link below for the full review.
 Since we are giving away a powder measure, I felt it was only fitting to do a powder measure 101 and explain the different types of measurers and some pros and cons for each type of setup.

 The first and cheap powder measure to get is a mechanical scale ($20-$100).
 This is a very cheap option to get into reloading and is pretty accurate.
 This works like many other weighted scales like the older doctor’s office scales before we went digital.

 So, the pros for this setup would be if you’re doing small batch reloads and looking for very exact powder amounts.
 Or building a load table where each load will be different.
 Another pro would be that this does not use electricity to run, so if the power goes out or if you’re setting up a doomsday setup this would work amazing.

 The biggest con to this one would be that it’s slow compared to other powder measures.

-Pro, still an inexpensive option to people getting into reloading and it’s going to be faster than the mechanical scale.
-You also have more control with manipulating the powder trickler rather than scooping and trying to pour/shake a little amount like .1 grains of powder.
+Pro, is still an inexpensive option for people getting into reloading and it’s going to be faster than the mechanical scale.
+You also have more control with manipulating the powder trickier rather than scooping and trying to pour/shake a little amount like .1 grains of powder.
 This would also be a great setup for load development since each load is going to be different.